KaneAdams-Dev/KaneAdams-Dev.github.io/README.md

 - 6 rows of 2 projects
 - 12 rows of 1 project

-This avoids uneven rows or incomplete columns wgeb resizing the page, ensuring the layout feels intentional and balanced across all devices.
+This avoids uneven rows or incomplete columns when resizing the page, ensuring the layout feels intentional and balanced across all devices.

 > ⚠ <strong>Note:</strong> While fewer projects may be shown during active development, the layout is designed to scale cleanly up to the 12-project limit. <!-- REMOVE WHEN AT 12 GAMES! -->